cmdcolin/cmdcolin.github.io/_posts/2021-07-27-npm-dependencies.md

 consumers

 Random fun thing: Adding a yarn package can even downgrade some other packages.
-For example if you have ^6.0.0 in your package.json, you yarn upgrade it up to ^6.1.0 but then later install another library that requires a hard 6.0.1, yarn will decide to downgrade you to 6.0.1
+For example if you have ^6.0.0 in your package.json, you yarn upgrade it so in the lockfile it says 6.1.0 but then later install another library that requires a hard 6.0.1, yarn will decide to downgrade you to 6.0.1 (it will not have a duplicate entry in yarn.lock, just that the 6.1.0 in the yarn.lock will downgrade to 6.0.1)